Welcome to the team!

 Here’s how this works.
 We’ve got a checklist below of the steps you’ll take to learn all the collaboration platforms.

 Your goal is to check everything off in one week.

 Add a profile picture to your Hub account

-Follow these directions to add a profile picture to your Slack account
+Follow these directions to customize your Discord profile

 Step 1: Get Official!